Published on Tuesday, January 4, 2022, last updated

 On the other hand, Slack can also send outgoing webhooks to GitHub.
 For example, an outgoing webhook can be set up in Slack to create a new GitHub issue whenever a particular keyword is mentioned in a Slack channel.
 This kind of cross-platform automation can greatly increase efficiency and ensure that important discussions are documented as GitHub issues.

-Beyond building your own custom bots and apps, there are numerous third-party Slack apps that integrate with GitHub.
-These apps can extend the capabilities of Slack and GitHub, providing functionalities that can fit any team's unique requirements.
+Beyond building your own custom bots and apps, there are purpose-built third-party Slack apps that integrate with GitHub.
+These apps extend beyond what the native integration offers, providing features like channel-per-PR workflows, automated PR reminders, and CI/CD summaries that fit engineering team needs.
+See our full comparison above, or watch the video recap:

 Successfully integrating Slack and GitHub can significantly boost the productivity of your team.
 However, it's important to adhere to best practices to make the most of this integration.